opensussex/wark/README.md

 lightweight mvc

-We have a dependency on http://www.redbeanphp.com as we want to use this as an ORM.
+Can be used with http://www.redbeanphp.com as we want to use this as an ORM.